 where L_t = length at time t, L{inf} = maximum length, k = growth coefficient, and t_0 = the theoretical age at which the fish would have zero length (Ricker 1975).
-Age at capture was used in fitting the growth curve.
+In fitting the growth curve, a January 1 hatch date was used to assign an age to each fish.
 Fast growth might be due to high harvest rates, problems with recruitment, or the ability of the reservoir to support more fish.
 Slow growth might indicate overcrowding or an insufficient food supply.

+Body Condition

-Body Condition.-Relative weight is a parameter that provides an indication of body condition compared to a national average and a value of 100 is considered ideal.
+Relative weight is a parameter that provides an indication of body condition compared to a national average and a value of 100 is considered ideal.
 Low relative weight values mean fish are skinnier than average and high values indicate that fish are heavier than average.